Rapid-POS/Programmer-Take-Home-Evaluation-Advanced/README.md

-# Programmer-Take-Home-Evaluation-Advanced
+# Programmer-Take-Home-Evaluation-v2
-This document will list the steps a candidate for the Programming Team Lead position will perform to evaluate skill level, proficiency, and ability to deliver a solution meeting the requirements in a timely manner.
+This document will list the steps a candidate for the Programmer I position, assessing for ability to elevate quickly within the company, will perform to evaluate skill level, proficiency, and ability to deliver a solution meeting the requirements in a timely manner.

 ## Requirements
 - Microsoft SQL Server 2022 Express Edition (or later)